 Font and Colors

-In 1852, the six-horse harness gained the status of the iconic Wells Fargo symbol.
-It reflects the history of the bank and is associated with postal services.
-Under it was located the name of the organization, divided by a black horizontal line.
+In 1852, the six-horse harness became the iconic Wells Fargo symbol.
+It reflects the bank’s history and is associated with postal services.
+Under it, the organization’s name was located, divided by a black horizontal line.

-The current emblem has nothing to do with the past of the financial institution.
+The current emblem has nothing to do with the financial institution’s past.
 It looks like a simple red square with the inscription Wells Fargo.
 Even the last attempt to change the image was not too successful: the holding never modernized its visual identity, although the marketing campaign was aimed at showing progress.

 The oldest banking institution uses the Clarendon Bold typeface, created by typographer Robert Besley, as its word mark.
-The typeface is the same age as Wells Fargo: it was designed back in 1845.
-The capital letters Antiqua are colored bright yellow (# FFFF00), and the square behind them is dark red (# CD1409).
+The typeface is the same age as Wells Fargo, designed in 1845.
+The capital letters Antiqua are bright yellow (# FFFF00), and the square behind them is dark red (# CD1409).

 FAQ